Unofficial title:

 Readings, by Unit

-Classical Influences: Readings by Aristotle, Sallust, Tacitus, and Cicero.
+Classical Influences: Readings Aristotle, Cicero, Plutarch, and several Roman historians

-Early Modern Influences: Readings by Machiavelli, Hooker, Harrington, and Locke.
+Early Modern Influences: Readings by such writers as Machiavelli, Hooker, Harrington, and Locke, Sidney, Hume, and Burlamaqui.

-Nearly Contemporary Religious Influences: Readings by Langdon, Witherspoon, and Edwards.
+Nearly Contemporary Religious Influences: Readings by such writers and Langdon, Witherspoon, and Edwards.